lignazio71/daumUSB2BLE/README.md

 I have tried wo success
 * to detect it with my Garmin Watch but it did not work

+The ergo-bike can set the power in steps of 5W.
+For training in ergo mode is perfect.
+In simulation mode it feels a bit slow in reacting to the slope changes of the road.
+Changing gear is aslo a bit slow but one can change many gear steps faster than ony a real bike.

 ## Enjoy it !
 --------------------------------------------------------------------